mirayiyidogan/swe_573/README.md

 Checkout the [wiki](https://github.com/mirayiyidogan/swe_573/wiki) page of orject for more info.
 [`code`](#code).

-* In order to run your project :
+* In order to run the project on your local:
 `python manage.py runserver`

 * For Docker, You need to build the related project in docker